Introduction

 - Remain flexible and open to adjustments as discussions progress, recognizing that compromise may be necessary.

-By prioritizing clear goals, you increase the likelihood of a successful negotiation, creating a path for an outcome that satisfies your needs and those of the other side.
+By prioritizing clear goals, you increase the likelihood of a , creating a path for an outcome that satisfies your needs and those of the other side.
 Remember, unresolved conflicts can lead to significant costs, with 485,800 employees resigning each year due to conflict, costing £14.9 billion annually.
 Therefore, setting clear goals is not just beneficial; it is essential.

 Background Information: Provide Context for the Dispute